billoxbury/blitscan/webapp/README.md

 ## How it currently works

 The current version can be found at [http://20.108.194.71:3838/](http://20.108.194.71:3838/).
-You'll notice two things (at least!).
-First, that it's not secure (http instead of https) – that's top of the to-do list to fix.
-Second, that the port number is 3838, because it's implemented as an _R shiny_ app.
+It is implemented as an _R shiny_ app.
 The app is then bundled as a Docker container and deployed to Azure as a container instance.

 A slimmed-down dataset – a CSV file containing just rows with good text and scored – is containerised with the app.
 This needs changing so that the deployed Docker container is independent of the daily data updates.